0

 Various locations across London

 Arguably the burger company that changed the way all Londoners think about burgers, this street van turned million-pound business set up by Yianni Papoutsis and Scott Collins is still pushing the envelope both as far as great burgers go and how businesses are run.
 As much about the cocktails as they are about the burgers, they also serve up some mean hot dogs.
+Most recently, they've opened the Bloodsports sports bar in Covent Garden, where you can also pick up their burgers.

 Signature burger: The Dead Hippie featuring two French's mustard-fried beef patties and dead hippie sauce.